Save Points - 2 Hour Workshop

 6. Instructor Guardrails

 - Git can be intimidating.
-Keep it to the minimum commands: add, commit, log, checkout.
+Keep it to the minimum commands: add, commit, push, log, checkout.
 Do NOT introduce branches yet — that’s Workshop 4.

 - The intentional rollback in Feature 2 is critical.
 If students never need to roll back, they won’t understand why save points matter.
 Engineer a failure.